 Production Assistants are the backbone of any production team.
 They do whatever is needed, performing small but important tasks in the office, around the set, and on location.
 Their duties may involve anything from office administration to crowd control, from public relations to cleaning up locations.
 Production Assistants are assigned by the Producer and by other production staff, such as the Production Manager, to assist wherever they are needed on productions.
 Their responsibilities vary considerably, depending on where they are needed.
 Duties typically include: arranging lunches, dinners, and transportation, photocopying, general office administration, and distributing production paperwork.
 On-set duties typically include: acting as a courier, helping to keep the set clean and tidy, and distributing call sheets and other paperwork.
 On location shoots, Production Assistants may also be required to help to coordinate the extras, and to perform crowd control duties.

 Assistant Editors provide basic technical and practical support for Editors so that they can concentrate on the creative aspects of Post-Production.
 Assistant Editors also help with spotting and rectifying mistakes and omissions in the Post-Production process.
 Assistant Editors may carry out some simple cutting and editing work as required.
 They manage all media, which includes auto-conforming media, digitizing material for editing, ensuring that there is sufficient storage space for the work at hand, and controlling and monitoring the movement of material in preparation for editing.
-They are also responsible for logging and storing tapes, recording reports, and printing labels.
-They must understand compression, and be able to utilize Video Tape Recorders (VTR’s) in normal and abnormal settings.
+They are also responsible for logging, recording reports, and labeling drives correctly.
+They must also understand compression.

 Logging all footage that is shot is an indispensable part of the Post-Production process.
 Every clip of footage that comes in needs to be logged and described so that editors, producers, and others know what is available to make the story that everyone is envisioning.
 Being part of the team that knows about all footage that is available is to be a keeper of some of the most valuable knowledge.
 When logging is done correctly, it saves time and money, and allows every collaborator to know exactly what they have at their disposal to tell their story.